 1995 - Watertown Daly Times story “Shedding Light on a St. Lawrence River

 1998 - North Bay Video for New York State

 1999 - Joint NYSDA/SRHF underwater site proposal

-2003 - testified on the State’s handling of a French and War anchor for the Court
+2003 - testified on the State’s handling of an anchor for the Court

 case of French Creek Marina vs. NYS

 2007 - His Majesty Schooner Anson a.k.a.
 Iroquoise, Great Lakes Underwater

 2009 - conducted a cannon survey near Carleton Island with Jim Kennard, one

 of the discoverers of the Revolutionary War British Ship “Ontario”